masterfireburn/SymbolTable_Project/README.md

-A simple symbol table for a c++ like language for use in a parser.
+This code was created as part of an assignment to demenstate proficiency in C++ and understanding of how programing languanges work on a fundemental level.
+This is a simple symbol table for a c++ like language for use in a parser.